Bewond/flutternav/README.md

 ),
 ```

-To retrieve the parameter value:
+To retrieve the parameter value in the widget:
 ```dart
 String? id = context.nav.pathData['id'];
 ```